suganyas/zarf/docs/components.md

 | logging      | Adds a log monitoring stack&mdash;[promtail / loki / graphana (a.k.a.
 PLG)](https://github.com/grafana/loki)&mdash;into the cluster.                              |
 | git-server   | Adds a [GitOps](https://www.cloudbees.com/gitops/what-is-gitops)-compatible source control service&mdash;[Gitea](https://gitea.io/en-us/)&mdash;into the cluster. |

+There are two ways to deploy optional components, you can either pass a comma separated list of components to the `--components` flag such as `zarf init --components k3s,git-server --confirm` or you can exclude the flags and say yes/no as each optional component gets prompted to you.
 &nbsp;

 ## Composing Package Components
+- TODO @JPERRY find an elegant way to mention that the 'required' key is not imported from the child.
+And that you can OVERRIDE the 'description' and 'secretName'

 Existing components and packages within a zarf.yaml can be composed in new packages.
-This can be achieved by using the import field and providing a path the zarf.yaml you wish to compose.
-Checkout the  [composable-packages](../examples/composable-packages/zarf.yaml) example.
+This can be achieved by using the import field and providing a path to the zarf.yaml you wish to compose.

 ```yaml
 components:
   - name: flux